ranamoeezhassan/holy-grail-css-layout/style-guide.md

+## This was the style guide provided by Zach to meet the desired specifications of this project.

 See [this link](https://zachgoll.github.io/holy-grail-css-layout/) for the completed project.
 I recommend keeping this open so you can look at the visual design as you build.

 ## Colors